By Robby MacDonald, Special to the BDN • April 7, 2019, eleven:41 am

 Brandon Johnson accumulated points for the Bath YMCA within the 50 unfastened with a seventh-vicinity finish at 20.56, and Downeast YMCA’s Camden Holmes completed 9th at 20.59.
 Holmes, an Ellsworth High School senior, clocked a 46.Three within the 100 loose.

-Olivia Harper of the Bath Y claimed ninth in the two hundred individual medleys together with her 2:01.9, establishing a country file.
+Olivia Harper of the Bath Y placed ninth in the 200 individual medleys with her 2:01.9, establishing a country file.

 Gabby Low from the Kennebec Valley Y captured a tenth-location finish inside the

 Call it Speedos throughout the Pacific.
-From Saanich Commonwealth Place to Gwangju, South Korea, it seems there can be accurate Island representation on the Canadian swimming and diving groups on the FINA international aquatics championships July 12-28.
+From Saanich Commonwealth Place to Gwangju, South Korea, it seems there can be accurate Island representation on the Canadian swimming and diving groups at the FINA International Aquatics Championships July 12-28.
 The 2019 worlds are a key signpost to the 2020 Tokyo Olympics.
 The Canadian swimming trials for the world championships are taking the Toronto Pan Am Sports Centre’s vicinity.

-Jeremy Bagshaw from Victoria won the guys’ four hundred-meter freestyle in three:50.96.
-Mackenzie Paddington from Campbell River through Victoria captured the ladies 400 freestyle in 4:08.
-Eighty-two and Danielle Hanus, named Friday as University of Victoria female athlete of the year, received the ladies 50-meter backstroke in 28.03 seconds.
+Jeremy Bagshaw from Victoria won the guys’ four-hundred-meter freestyle in three:50.96.
+Mackenzie Paddington from Campbell River through Victoria captured the lady’s 400 freestyle in 4:08.
+Eighty-two and Danielle Hanus, named Friday as the University of Victoria female athlete of the year, received the lady’s 50-meter backstroke in 28.03 seconds.

 Faith Knelson of Ladysmith through Victoria took the women’s 50-meter breaststroke in 31.02.
 Nicholas Bennett of Qualicum Beach gained the Paralympic guys’ multi-class 200-meter freestyle.
 One of the trials’ shocks becomes 15-12 months-antique Emma O’Croinin, from Edmonton, taking silver at the back of Paddington inside the ladies’ 400 freestyle in 4:09.11, turning into the youngest member of the Canadian team for the worlds.